 - Glue decorative glass along the broken glass transforms the mirror into a unique accessory.
-Likewise, you can utilize stickers to cover cracked mirror.
+Likewise, you can utilize stickers to cover cracked mirrors.

 Other than mirrors, some types of repairable glass cracks include glass tile, single-pane windows, door sidelines, door glass, as well as picture glass.

 Can You Fix A Cracked Mirror With Toothpaste?